AndGrad/Confidence-Self-Others/README.md

 ### I just want to check the code analyses and the plots in the paper.

-You should check the file paper_summary.hmtl. it contains all the code used to output the content of the main paper, as an .html file.
+You should check the file paper_summary.html. it contains all the code used to output the content of the main paper, as an .html file.
 This is not where you re-run the code yourself, or thinker with it.

 ### I want to play with the code for analyses and the plots in the paper.

-You should check the file scripts/analyses/paper_summary.hmtl.
+You should check the file scripts/analyses/paper_summary.qmd.
 This is a R Markdown used to generate the report above, so it has the same content, but now you can play around with the data.

 ### I want to double check the whole analysis pipeline.

-You should go into the folder scripts/analyses
+You should go into the folder scripts/analyses/

 **Nice plots! how do I make them?**